 | FMYN- | The Maricopa County tribal portal queue for Fort McDowell Yavapai Nation is currently closed.
 MC is currently awaiting an official tribal agreement to begin the payment disbursement process.
 MC will reach out to awarded applicants regarding further action required.
 All questions regarding the tribal award process should be referred to Fort McDowell Yavapai Nation. |

 | SRP-MIC- | The Salt River Pima Maricopa Indian Community grant period is currently closed.
 Grant awardees have been notified by the tribe and MC.
-MC will reach out to awarded applicants regarding further action required.
-Estimated timeframe of payment disbursement is January 2026.
+Awardee distributions have been made as of 1/14/26.
+Please allow 3-5 business days for receipt.
 All questions regarding the tribal award process should be referred to Fort McDowell Yavapai Nation. |